simbathesailor/simbathesailor.dev/src/pages/designer-developer-and-design-systems/index.md

 description: Talk about the reasons , why not every organization goes for design systems.
 Especially the small organizations.
 ---

 Is it real ?
 Ask yourself ?
-Whatever shall be the answer, I am going to share my story with working with design systems and it's highs and lows
+Whatever shall be the answer, I am going to share my story with working with design systems and it's highs and lows.

+What all a design systems demands you to get it to be atleast some useful ?